PaloAltoNetworks/regolithe/contrib/vscode/regolithe-specifications/README.md

 # Regolithe Specifications for VSCode

-This package provides snippets and schema validation for Regolithe Specifications.
+This package provides support for editing Regolithe Specifications.

 ## What is Regolithe

-For now it's internal.
+For now it is internal.
 You mostly don't need this extension.

 Yet :)